vikashask/MEAN-Interview-Question/React/advance-interview-que.md

 }

 ## Higher-Order Components
 A higher-order component (HOC) is an advanced technique in React for reusing component logic.
 HOCs are not part of the React API, per se.
-They are a pattern that emerges from React’s compositional nature.
+They are a pattern that emerges from React compositional nature.

 ``` a higher-order component is a function that takes a component and returns a new component.```
 ## Render Props